-The policy should support local business and employment that requires a countryside location, though other business that might wish to locate there but do not meet the criteria may be constrained.
+The policy should support local business and employment uses that require a countryside location, though other business that might wish to locate there but do not meet the criteria may be constrained.
 The intention of the plan however is that these businesses are steered towards land allocated for that purpose, and that the attractiveness of the area is maintained benefitting business overall.

-Housing in the Countryside: DC2: Conversion of rural buildings to housing, DC3: Replacement dwellings in the countryside, DC4: New build housing in the countryside
+Housing in the Countryside: Policy DC2: Conversion of rural buildings to housing; Policy DC3: Replacement dwellings in the countryside; Policy DC4: New build housing in the countryside